 Below are some key benefits of CAD design in creating realistic and informative 3D urban models:

 3D models generated by CAD software enable planners and stakeholders to visualize the layout of buildings, roads, and public facilities with clarity.
-These models also allow for a comprehensive understanding of the interconnections between various urban elements and how buildings or public spaces are linked, providing a clear perspective on development and spatial planning.
+These models provide a comprehensive understanding of how various urban elements interconnect and link buildings or public spaces, offering a clear perspective on development and spatial planning.

-CAD can be utilized to create a variety of planning scenarios, such as simulating the construction of high-rise buildings, land use changes, or transportation redesigns.
+You can use CAD to create various planning scenarios, such as simulating the construction of high-rise buildings, land use changes, or transportation redesigns.
 These models demonstrate the impact of changes on the surrounding environment, aiding planners in evaluating and selecting the optimal options.

 Furthermore, CAD facilitates the creation of visually appealing and easy-to-understand presentations for stakeholders and the general public alike.
-With realistic 3D visualizations, concepts and plans can be explained more clearly, fostering stronger support from the public or relevant parties.
+With realistic 3D visualizations, they can help explaining concepts and plans more clearly, which fosters stronger support from the public or relevant parties.

 Source: City Vision